orcabreezy/movesense-client-cli/README.md

 # Movesense Client Cli

-A Python Command Line Interface to interact with Bluetooth Low Energy (BLE) devices specific client implementations for the [ble-ecg firmware](https://github.com/JonasPrimbs/movesense-ble-ecg-firmware)
+A Python Command Line Interface to interact with Bluetooth Low Energy (BLE) devices and with specific client implementations for the [ble-ecg firmware](https://github.com/JonasPrimbs/movesense-ble-ecg-firmware)
 ---

 ## Prerequisites